When

 Now its true, whether one is a vegetarian or a meat eater, that things out there (animals, human or not) are eating each other, and I don't know why that is, but for now it is.... and it is part of nature and for now part of the mystery.

-sandwich... oblivious to the irony.
+sandwich... completely oblivious to the irony.

 I